EasyRPG/liblcf/README.md

 ### 3rd party software

-liblcf code includes a copy of [inih] under New BSD license. liblcf code includes a copy of [string-view-lite] under Boost Software License, Version 1.0.
+liblcf code includes a copy of [inih] under New BSD license. liblcf code includes a copy of [string-view-lite] and [span-lite] under Boost Software License, Version 1.0.
 See the source code comment headers for license details.